-Keep the Weight off When You Quit Smoking
+Keep the Weight Off When You Quit Smoking

 Many people are concerned about gaining weight when they quit smoking .
-But, with a healthy diet and regular exercise , this weight gain can be prevented.
+But, with a healthy diet and regular exercise , weight gain can be prevented.
 Also, adopting these healthy lifestyle factors will make you feel better.
 Feeling better overall may help you keep from smoking again.

 All of us should strive for a healthy diet, whatever our specific goals are.
-But, when you are quitting smoking, it is especially important.
+But, when you are quitting smoking, it is even more important.
 A healthy diet can help prevent weight gain while your body recovers from the damage of smoking.
 Adapting your eating habits also gives you something to focus on other than smoking.

 - Plan ahead and space your meals every 3-4 hours.